Board appoints Neville Pinto acting president • The Louisville Cardinal

 Neville Pinto was officially appointed as acting president Thursday.

 Pinto, who stepped into the role after James Ramsey’s resignation, will receive pay reflective of his position as acting president.
-He receives a $655,000 salary, minimum $480,000 base academic salary and stipend of $175,000.
+He receives a $655,000 salary: a minimum $480,000 base academic salary and stipend of $175,000.
 Compensation packages resembling Ramsey’s prior contract were not included.

 While Pinto willingly stepped into the position, he does not plan to be U of L’s permanent president or step back into his interim provost role once a president is chosen.